 - 63% of users indicated that they did not consider EER information to be easily accessible (McGuinness Institute, 2018a, p.
 10). - 23% of users indicated that they accessed annual reports via the Companies Register (McGuinness Institute, 2018a, p.
 10). - 53% of preparers would support mandatory filing of annual reports on the Companies Register (McGuinness Institute, 2018a, p.
 10). - 81% of users indicated that over the past two years they had not requested EER information from a forprofit entity (McGuinness Institute, 2018a, p.
-13). - 43% of CFOs indicated that their company does not prepare EER information (McGuinness Institute, 2018a, p.10). - Preparers indicated that they receive very few requests for further information in their reports.
+13). - 57% of preparers indicated that their company publishes EER (McGuinness Institute, 2018a, p.
+10). - Preparers indicated that they receive very few requests for further information in their reports.
 Many noted in their survey responses that they struggle to see the return on investment of providing more information (McGuinness Institute, 2018d, pp. 25-27).